karolaya/taolu-enhancer/extras/dependencies-installation/arch.md

 That should give you a smooth install of OpenCV.

 ## OpenKinect (libfreenect)
 To operate the Kinect in Linux, we need the `libfreenect` library.
-You will need `libusb` and `glut`; you install it more or less like this:
+You will need `libusb`, `glut` and `cython`; you install it more or less like this:

     sudo pacman -S libusb freeglut
+    sudo pip install cython

 For Debian based systems it is (I am not sure):

-    sudo apt-get install libusb-dev freeglut3-dev Clone the `libfreenect` repository:
+    sudo apt-get install libusb-dev libusb-1.0-0-dev freeglut3-dev

+Clone the `libfreenect` repository:

     git clone https://github.com/OpenKinect/libfreenect.git